GraphAware Empowers Intelligence Analysts With AI-Based Assistant

 Due to the sensitive nature of the work of law enforcement and intelligence agencies, the primary focus when designing Hume Maestro has been security.
 “GraphAware Hume is designed with a tight focus on access control and security in mind and Maestro conforms to that vision,” adds C. Willemsen.
 Even if using LLM to query data in the knowledge graph, the users will not be able to get to the data they shouldn’t see.

 At the same time, confidential data from the organisation will not be leaked through prompts to the online LLMs – a significant worry for agencies working with sensitive information.
-“We are employing PII identification and anonymisation techniques to comply with security requirements of our clients,” C. Willemsen explains.
+“We will be soon employing PII identification and anonymisation techniques to comply with security requirements of our clients,” C. Willemsen explains.

 Confidence in the answers from an LLM is crucial, so a lot of care has been taken to prevent and avoid the tendency of LLM models to hallucinate results.
 It’s a known fact that LLMs are eager to provide positive answers even if it means they make it up.
 This tendency can be taken care of at the prompt engineering stage so that Maestro doesn’t provide made up answers.